Luke-zhang-04/HTN-Backend-Challenge/README.md

 ## Preamble

 Please remember the cost this submission may have on my midterm grades.
 ECE 106 midterm looks less passable by the day.
+I made the mistake of trying to learn and use GraphQL in a day during midterm week.
+Bad idea.

 I would also like to point out that a lot of the code here is shit.
 I'm busy.
 If you want to see something better, I have [https://github.com/talentmaker/api](https://github.com/talentmaker/api).